yui-mhcp/speech_to_text/README.md

 With this simple trick, you can see that *cat* has a distance of 1 when the alignment is finishing at the last index of `truth` !
 It is how the search is implemented so you can see 1 error out of 3 caracters which will give a probability of 66%.

-Note : as you can see, score will be less influenced (so more pertinent) if the searched word is longer.
+Note : as you can see, scores will be less influenced (so more pertinent) if the searched word is longer.

+There is an example in the `speech_to_text` notebook to better illustrate how search works.

 ## Contacts and licence